kyma-project/community/concepts/observability-strategy/configurable-tracing/05-tracing-concept.md

 The following work packages are identified and will be transformed into stories:
 - Build a custom Otel Collector image with a receiver for Istio traces and tail-based sampling processor.
 - If a pipeline is defined, the Telemetry Operator deploys Otel Collector.
-- operator removes deployment if last pipeline gets deleted
+- When the last pipeline is deleted,  the Telemetry Operator removes the Deployment.
 - Define basic settings for the Otel Collector Deployment.
 - Configure Otel Collector with tracePipeline settings.
 - Limit the setup to a singular pipeline only.
 To keep it simple, there can be only 0 or 1 pipeline.